The 9 Best Ways to Test Blood Sugar Levels

 A far too overlooked aspect of blood sugar regulation is actually sleep quality.
 In fact, many studies have found that one night of poor sleep can induce pre-diabetic conditions the day following (9).
 Consequently, people who consistently get poor sleep have more food cravings and higher instances of diabetes (10).

-If you test blood sugar every morning upon waking, you will likely notice that on nights when you got less than ideal sleep, you have elevated blood sugar.
+If you test your blood sugar every morning upon waking, you will likely notice that on nights when you have less than ideal sleep, you have elevated blood sugar.
 It is important to optimize sleep if you wish to get your blood sugar under control.
 Here are some great tips to improve your sleep quality.

 clogged arteries, Clogged Arteries: Causes, Symptoms & Support Strategies